-Join Bill Weinman for an in-depth discussion in this video Reading data from the Internet with NSURLConnection, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Reading data from the Internet with NSURLConnection, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - Before we can parse the RSS feed,…we need to fetch it from the internet.…Here I have opened a working copy of BWRSS-Items-03…from Chapter 4 of the exercise files.…And you'll notice there's a new class here…called LoadItems.swift.…The Load Items class has both the NSURLConnection code…and the NSXMLParser code for loading…and parsing the RSS feed from the web.…In this lesson, we'll be concentrating on…the NSURLConnection code.…